ResumeAtlas

 +

-It's a three-way apply decision — Apply, Optimize First, or Skip — based on comparing your resume to a specific job description.
-Apply means your current resume is competitive for this posting.
-Optimize First means you can improve shortlist odds with targeted fixes before submitting.
-Skip means the role is a poor fit and your effort is better spent on other postings.
+A three-way apply decision — Apply, Optimize First, or Skip — based on comparing your resume to one specific job description.
+Apply means your resume is competitive as-is, Optimize First means targeted fixes will meaningfully improve your odds, and Skip means your effort is better spent elsewhere.
+The three verdicts are explained in full further up this page, including how often each one comes back.

 What are shortlist odds?